mininet-sec/mininet-sec/README.md

 service openvswitch-switch start
 ```

-*Note*: the parameter `--break-system-packages` was used above to simplify the installation of Mininet-Sec, however a best approach would be to setup an virtual environment and install mininet-sec over there.
+*Note*: the parameter `--break-system-packages` was used above to simplify the installation of Mininet-Sec, however a best approach would be to setup a virtual environment and install mininet-sec over there.

 *Note2:* just after installing Mininet-Sec, the commands above start the OpenVSwitch daemon, just to make sure OVS is running for the examples below.